|

 - Chur: worst camp-site, avoid it

-- Wild Camping: best spots are near forests, at or after sunset pitch your tent, or ask owner/farmer of the land beforehand, WC: "dig a hole with a small shovel, do your business, cover hole with earth/dirt" as all wild camper do.
+- Wild Camping: considered suspicious behaviour but mostly tolerated, best spots are near forests, at or after sunset pitch your tent, or ask owner/farmer of the land beforehand which is appreciated, WC: "dig a hole with a small shovel, do your business, cover hole with earth/dirt" as all wild camper do.

 - Water: in swiss-german part almost every village has a well with drinkable water to fill your bottles, swiss-french alike but less often, swiss-italian part rather scarce.